108 Greenwich St., 5th Fl New York, NY 10006

 This type of program is rarely used for contractors since progress payments cannot be factored.
 Factoring companies only use invoices for work complete.
 In the construction business, it typically happens this way.

-Unsecured Business Loans
+3. Unsecured Business Loans

-This Program was designed for business owners to enjoy the benefits of a Merchant Cash Advance who do not accept credit cards at there business.
+Unsecured business loans were designed for business owners to enjoy the benefits of a merchant cash advance who do not accept credit cards at there business.
 Most contractors do not receive credit card payments – and even if they do its typically a very small percentage of the annual gross sales.

 This works as a purchase of future sale at a discount that is converted into a set payment.
 This payment is remitted via ACH usually daily, weekly or monthly.

-This allows you to get construction business loans without any collateral just your sales.
+This allows you as the borrower to get construction loans without any collateral, just your sales.
+It also requires a lower credit score compared to traditional lending for the same reason.

-Merchant Cash Advance
+4. Merchant Cash Advance

-For those of you who accept credit cards at your business – Split funding, or a merchant cash advance, is a construction business loan based on a purchase of your future credit card sales at a discount.
+For those of you who accept credit cards at your business, split funding, or a merchant cash advance, is a construction business loan based on a purchase of your future credit card sales at a discount.

 Payments are collected at a set percentage of your credit card sales, which is nice because that means when business is down– so are your payments.
 And when there is no business– no percentage.